 Fungus with superpowers

-An eerie scene which looks like its straight from a Stanley Kubrick movie, this is about the parasitic fungus, Cordyceps.
+An eerie scene which looks like its straight from a fiction movie, this is about the parasitic fungus, Cordyceps.

 A colony of ants is shown going about its business when one of them behaves oddly and starts climbing a tree – something that is not typical.
 It seems that the ant is not acting out of its own volition, but is being controlled by Cordyceps fungus which causes it to bite down on the vegetation.
 The fungus then erupts from the body of the ant, its fruit bursting from its head, creating spores that will create more victims.

 Sir David then profoundly adds,